DKormann/find_box/src/notes.md

 update locals instead of array index: 15000k

 failed idea:

 wanted to rewrite the graph to only have simple math ops `x2 = x0 + x1` etc so that everything can be simplified

+update its not failed actually: 29851 k i render all ast nodes down to simple interactions between scalar variables. all move and reduce get rendered to this. all variables that are used only once are inlined. cut down massively on used variables. ~ 2x faster!